 Lunch and Laugh

 Motivational Humorist, Kay Frances, has shared her message to “lighten up, stress less and take care of ourselves” in 49 states and Canada for over 30 years.
 She holds a Master’s Degree in Business Administration and a degree in Health and Education.
 When it comes to humor, Kay is the “real deal” having performed as a professional standup comedian for many years and appearing on a number of national television and radio programs.
 Additionally, Kay is the author of The Funny Thing about Stress; A Seriously Humorous Guide to a Happier Life.

 Josephine Kalipeni, Director of Policy and Partnerships with Caring Across Generations, will share Caring Across Generations’ latest national and state initiatives to promote policies that support both older adults and people with disabilities who need care, and the families and professional caregivers who care for them.
 This work is needed to bring our caregiving infrastructure into the 21st century, so everyone can age and care with dignity.
 Ms. Kalipeni’s expertise includes grassroots and faith organizing, consumer engagement, and equity policy in health, education, and international affairs.
 She initially worked in family crisis case management and social work, experiencing the hardships of families navigating broken systems.

 National and State Leaders Speak

-Rounding out an exciting day of exceptional speakers, we will hear from our national and state leaders: Lance Robertson, Assistant Secretary for the Administration of Community Living and Ursel McElroy, Director of the Ohio Department of Aging.
+Rounding out an exciting day of exceptional speakers, we will hear from our national and state leaders: Lance Robertson, Administrator for the Administration for Community Living and Assistant Secretary for Aging, and Ursel McElroy, Director of the Ohio Department of Aging.
 Do not miss this opportunity to hear the latest information and submit your questions for real-time responses on what is happening on the federal and state levels to address the many issues facing the Aging and Disability Network during this unprecedented COVID 19 pandemic.